 Exporting cocoa to Belgium

 Belgium is famous for its chocolates.
-It has the second-largest cocoa port in Europe, Antwerp.
-It plays a significant role as a supply base for cocoa deliveries to the industries of neighbouring countries.
-It has the world’s largest processing factory and a flourishing sector of artisanal chocolatiers proudly using the adjective “Belgian” on their wrappings.
-Belgium imports around 97% of its cocoa beans from developing countries and, although its imports consist predominantly of bulk beans, the demand for high-quality cocoa is growing.
+It has the world’s largest processing factory and a flourishing sector of artisanal ‘made in Belgium’ chocolatiers.
+Belgium also has the second-largest cocoa port in Europe, Antwerp, and plays a significant role as a supply base for cocoa deliveries to the industries of neighbouring countries.
+Belgium imports around 99% of its cocoa beans directly from producing countries and, although their imports consist predominantly of bulk beans, the demand for high-quality cocoa is growing.

 Contents of this page

 - What makes Belgium an interesting market for cocoa?

 - What requirements must cocoa comply with to be allowed on the market in Belgium?

 - What competition do you face on the Belgian cocoa market?

 - Through what channels can you put cocoa on the Belgian market?

 - What are the end-market prices for cocoa in Belgium?